Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Funding Provided to Support Medical Supply Delivery by Small Unmanned Aircraft, and Money Appropriated

-Would provide funding to support medical supply delivery by small unmanned aircraft and appropriate money for this purpose.
-Companion bill to SF 3373.
+Would provide funding to support medical supply delivery by small unmanned aircraft systems.

 Last action: April 30, 2025